hmenke/context-examples/GUIDE.md

 2. **[Creating a clean presentation style in 40 commits][40-commits]**
     An amazing tutorial by Aditya Mahajan where a set of presentation slides is built step by step.
-You can either browse the commits on GitHub or use the `git-walk` tool, instructions are provided on [Aditya's blog][blog-post].
+You can either browse the commits on GitHub or use the `git-walk` tool.
+Instructions are provided on [Aditya's blog][blog-post].
 This tutorial equipped me with the basic understanding of how to customize the most relevant elements of the document.